subquery/subql/docs/create/mapping.md

 // It will use the current block has by default like so const b2 = await api.rpc.chain.getBlock();
 ```

-See an example of using this API in our [validator-threshold](https://github.com/subquery/subql-examples/tree/main/validator-threshold) example use case.

 ## Modules and Libraries